- Home

-Because it’s associated with conditions like heart disease and stroke, the word ‘cholesterol’ might stir feelings of fear or worry.
+Because it’s associated with medical conditions like heart disease and stroke, the word ‘cholesterol’ might bring up feelings of fear or worry.
 But not all cholesterol is bad.
 In fact, we need a certain amount to stay healthy.

-In many cases, raised cholesterol can simply indicate a need for some lifestyle adjustments.
-However, due to genetics, some people are naturally prone to developing high cholesterol and may also require medication.
+In many cases, raised cholesterol levels can simply highlight that we need to make some healthy lifestyle adjustments.
+However, some people are naturally more prone to developing high cholesterol due to genetics and may require medication.

-Below, we’ll explore what cholesterol is and offer five tips that can help you maintain healthy levels.
+Below, we’ll explore what cholesterol is and offer five research-backed tips that can help to maintain healthy levels.

 What is cholesterol?

-Cholesterol is a fatty substance which circulates in our blood.
-It supports digestion and is responsible for producing certain hormones, as well as vitamin D – so we need it to stay healthy.
+Cholesterol is a fatty substance that circulates in our blood.
+It supports digestion and is responsible for producing certain hormones, as well as vitamin D, so we need it to stay healthy.

-But, having too much cholesterol can clog arteries and increase our risk of health issues, including heart disease and stroke.
+But having too much cholesterol can clog arteries and increase the risk of health issues, including heart disease and stroke.

-Cholesterol comes from two sources: the cholesterol that our livers produce naturally and dietary cholesterol, which is found in some foods – for example, in meat and dairy products.
+Cholesterol comes from two sources: that which our livers produce naturally and dietary cholesterol that’s found in some foods – for example, in meat and dairy products.

 The two main types of cholesterol are high-density lipoprotein (HDL) and low-density lipoprotein (LDL).
 Lipoproteins are formed from fat and proteins.

-- HDL is known as ‘good cholesterol’ because it helps the body dispose of excess cholesterol gained through our diet, so that less ends up in the arteries.
+- HDL is known as ‘good cholesterol’ because it helps get rid of excess cholesterol produced by our diet, so that less ends up in the arteries.

-- LDL is known as ‘bad cholesterol’ because it’s transferred to the arteries.
-Here, it can begin to build up into plaques, known as atherosclerosis, which increases the risk of heart attack and stroke.
+- LDL is considered ‘bad cholesterol’ because it’s transferred to the arteries.
+Here, it can begin to build up into a plaque known as atherosclerosis, which increases the risk of heart attack or stroke.

-It’s also important to be aware of triglycerides, which are the most common type of fat found in our bodies.
-A high level of triglycerides paired with low HDL cholesterol and high LDL cholesterol can lead to further plaque buildup in the arteries.
+It’s also important to be aware of triglycerides, the most common type of fat in our bodies.
+A high level of triglycerides paired with low HDL (good cholesterol) and high LDL (bad cholesterol) can lead to further plaque buildup in the arteries, adding to the risk of a heart attack or stroke.

 To learn more about cholesterol and triglycerides, check out the video below from the British Heart Foundation.